Traveling can be stressful even in the best of times.

 Especially if your travel-starved.

-With so many people having been stuck at home for most of the year, the urge to travel is only natural.
+With so many people having been stuck at home for most of 2020 and 2021, the urge to travel is only natural.

 And with the holidays coming up, you might even be thinking about traveling for the first time this year.